gmateesc/AlgorithmsDataStructures/PatternSearch/README.md

 ### Putting it all together: the PatternSearch application

-Once we have defined the interfaces and classes described above, the application that performs the pattern search on the java objects will be easy to write.
+Once the interfaces and classes described above have been defined, the application that performs the pattern search on the java objects will be easy to write.

 The class ![gabriel.patternsearch.PatternSearch](https://github.com/gmateesc/AlgorithmsDataStructures/blob/master/PatternSearch/src/gabriel/patternsearch/PatternSearch.java) does the work in the _main()_ method: